theinvertedform/umt.world/index.md

 ---
 title: Index
-abstract: "This is the personal website of **Uriah Marc Todoroff**.
+abstract: "This is the website of **Uriah Marc Todoroff**.
 I am a writer interested in contemporary life.
-Below you will find links to writing published on this website, as well as elsewhere online and in print.
-This website is an ongoing experiment in hypertext design, knowledge management, and experimental narrative.
+Below you will find links to writing published here and elsewhere, online & in print.
+This website is an ongoing experiment that combines hypertext design, knowledge management, and experimental narrative.

 For more about the philosophy of the website, visit the [*About*](/about) page; for more about me and my contact information, visit the [*About the Author*](/links) page.
 Subscribe to the [newsletter](umtworld.substack.com) for updates.
-The index below includes [critical writing](/reviews) on films and art; [essays](/index#essays) and [interviews](/index#interviews) on philosophy and politics; and a fictionalized [diary](/diaries)."
+This index includes [critical writing](/reviews) on films and art; [essays](/index#essays) and [interviews](/index#interviews) on philosophy and politics; and a fictionalized [diary](/diaries)."
 layout: home
 ---
 {%- assign date_format =  "%b %d %Y" -%}